arpeggiorpg/arpeggiorpg/README.md

   - DOTs and HOTs [DONE]
   - passage of time [DONE]
   - incapacitation [DONE]
+  - abilities that apply a condition to the caster (without explicit targeting)
   - Dispels! (how to target an effect???)
   - damage buff/debuff
   - damage absorb